mwvgroup/pwv_kpno/rst_source/documentation/sites_and_settings.rst

 | Relative Humidity   | ``"SrfcRH"``     | %                | Include data   |
 +---------------------+------------------+------------------+----------------+

-For example, if weather station at Cerro Tololo began to malfunction between two dates we could ignore these measurements by specifying:
+For example, if the weather station at Cerro Tololo began to malfunction between two dates we could ignore these measurements by specifying:

 .. code-block:: python